ryan-szalaty/Museum-of-Candy/README.md

 # Museum-of-Candy
-Web page created using HTML5, CSS3 and Bootstrap 4 as part of Udemy's Web Developer Bootcamp.
-Responsive to mobile, tablet and computer viewport sizes.
+Expand and collapse the browser window to see the layout change according to xs, sm, md and lg viewport widths.